braunjHun/TicTacToe/notes.md

         * ✔ Create note.md and add general information
         * ✔ add UAT scenarios
         * ✔ plan test cases
-        * 📃 create test.js and write first test case
+        * ✔ create test.js and write first test "create a new player X"
-        * 📃 cover the first test case with implementation
+        * 📃 implementation the logic for "create a new player X"
         * 📃 check for possible refactoring
     * Commit log:
         * pomodoro plan + notes.md
-    * Comment:
+        * RED
+    * Comment: no more time left, I spent a lot of time to wait to the installation of the packages